km4ack/pi-build/patch/README.md

+# Description
 Occasionally small changes are needed to the Build a Pi code.
 These changes are usually due to a temporary or minor issue that needs to be addressed but doesn't warrent a full release of BAP.
 This directory holds those patches.
 Below you will find a description for each patch that is currently available.
-If a patch is currently available, the Build a Pi Update Tool will notify you.
+If a patch is currently available, the Build a Pi Update Tool will notify you and guide you through installing the patch.